ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - Fixed another incompatibility with most recent R2API.
 - Fixed AllCards global config option.
 - Added a config option to Photon Jetpack which controls how it interacts with extra jumps.

-**5.0.2**

-- Compatibility updates for recent Risk of Rain 2 patches.
-- Updated BetterUI compat for 2.0.2.
-- Temporarily disabled the effects of the AllCards global config option (RoR2 seems to no longer expose an easily accessible list of vanilla content to check against).